NancyGarg/Mini-Library-Framework/README.md

 # Mini-Library-Framework

-A library for personlised greetings based on the time.
+A small library for personalised greetings based on the time.

 ## Features